1. Who is eligible to live in the Studios on Broadway?

 23. What furniture will I have in my apartment?
 What do I need to bring with me when I arrive to move in?

 Apartments comes furnished with a bed, desk, chair, and chest of drawers for each resident.
-You will need to bring/buy bed linens, towels, toiletries and any other items you feel you need.
 A list of recommended items is in our pre-arrival information.

 24. What items will I need to purchase?

 Your apartment contains a kitchen, bathroom, separate sleeping quarters, and basic furnishing.
 However, you will need to supply everything else.
 If this is your first time living in an apartment on your own, you might not realize that you will need items such as:

 bath robe, toiletries (soap, shampoo, tooth paste, etc…), trash can, cooking and eating supplies (pots, pans, dishes, cups, etc…), dish rack, dish soap, toaster/coffee maker, sponges/dish towels, ice trays, television/DVD player, rug/door mat, clothes hangers, desk lamp, decorations, cleaning supplies, laundry supplies, etc...

 While you are welcome to bring these items with you from your country, these items are also readily available upon arrival at local stores within walking distance.
 Also, it is a good idea to bring personal items with you, such as pictures, cards, and letters, to make you feel more at home in your new apartment.

 25. Can I have any pets in the apartment?

 To ensure the comfort of all residents, pets are not allowed in the Studios on Broadway.